maliknaik16/ConnectionsHomes/README.md

 [Connections Homes](https://connectionshomes.org/) serves youth 18 – 24 who’ve aged out of foster care or are homeless without family by matching them with a trained and certified Mentoring Family who agrees to be a part of their life, for life, in order to prevent poverty and homelessness and to provide a sense of love and belonging.

 ## Matching Algorithm
-Connections Homes uses a low-barrier model in matching youth who enters the program and desire to have a Mentoring Family.
+Connections Homes uses a low-barrier model in matching youth who enter the program and desire to have a Mentoring Family.
 A youth entering the program must only demonstrate a lack of family support system or history in foster care.

 The only criteria that would prevent a youth from being served by our program are: an active drug addiction, an inability to live independently (severe special needs), or lack of desire for a connection (meaning that someone else referred the youth without their permission or desire.)

 <i> Each team can have up to 4 members</i>

 ## Challenge Description
 Currently Connections Homes uses a manual process to match youth with mentor families.
-To reduce human error, and evaluation time, Connections Homes is looking for matching program by using a weight system.
+To reduce human error, and evaluation time, Connections Homes is looking for matching program by using a weighting system.

 ### Requirements
 - Solution should compare one youth at a time against all mentors and produce a ranked list of "best mentors" for each youth.